s-ol/themer/README.md

 ### PyPi

-`themer` is now available in the PyPi repository aswell.
+`themer` is now available in the PyPi repository as well.
 You can use a tool like `pip` to install it:

     $ pip install themer